airalab/robonomics.network/content/posts/Robonomics-Frontier.md

 Important information for XRT holders in the Ethereum network: To participate in the parachain’s genesis block and participate in staking, you can use dapp exodus till 28th of July.
 After 28th of July the opportunity to transfer XRT tokens into Ethereum to Frontier will still be available.
 But this process will be executed by the technical committee of the network and not more often than once a week.

-Also we would like to notice, that the exit from Ethereum would not allow you to go back till the moment when Robonomics parachain will be included in the Kusama network, and when there will be the bridge that has similar functionality as in Ethereum.
-The situation is similar to the process of transfer to Ethereum 2.0 for ETH holders.
+Also we would like to notice, that the exodus would not allow you to go back till the moment when Robonomics parachain will be connected to the Kusama network, and when there will be suitable bridge to Ethereum.
+The situation is ~ similar to the process of transfer to Ethereum 2.0 for ETH holders.

 ## XRT staking

 XRT staking in Robonomics parachain aims to split the capacity between two options of payments: for transaction or for subscription.
 You can read more about this in the article [“RWS overview, part 2 “Heterogeneous tokenomics”](https://blog.aira.life/rws-overview-part-2-heterogeneous-tokenomics-afc209cc855) on Medium.

-The proposed basis of remuneration for the staking by developers will be 10%.
+The basis of reward for the staking will be ~ 10%.
 This amount helps to launch the parachain.
-In the future, the reward will be determined by democration module for XRT holders, similar to Polkadot model.
+In the future, the reward will be determined by [Democracy pallet](https://substrate.dev/rustdocs/latest/pallet_democracy/) for XRT holders.

 Crowdloan contributors will get increased reward rate — 50%.
 Thus, it will help us to test the mechanism: “Parachain, which always wins”, which will propose adaptive reward for staking Robonomics to the reward for staking in Kusama / Polkadot relay chain and considering XRT price to KSM/DOT.
 We will explain later in detail about this mechanism and after a few tests.